s53zo/Livescore_copilot/README.md

 - **Index Creation**: The `database_manager.py` script can create indexes to optimize database queries.
 - **Cleanup Operations**: Removes contests with fewer participants than a specified threshold to maintain database efficiency.
 - **Reindexing**: Provides functionality to rebuild indexes for performance optimization.
-- **Centralized SQL Queries**: All database queries are maintained in `sql_queries.py` for easy management and reuse.

 ### 3. Data Analysis and Reporting